Wetware computer: Basic neurocomputer composed of leech neurons

-In 1999 William Ditto and his team of researchers at Georgia Institute of technology and Emory University created a basic form of a wetware computer capable of simple addition by harnessing leech neurons.
+In 1999 William Ditto and his team of researchers at Georgia Institute of Technology and Emory University created a basic form of a wetware computer capable of simple addition by harnessing leech neurons.
 Leeches were used as a model organism due to the large size of their neuron, and the ease associated with their collection and manipulation.
 However, these results have never been published in a peer-reviewed journal, prompting questions about the validity of the claims.
 The computer was able to complete basic addition through electrical probes inserted into the neuron.
 The manipulation of electrical currents through neurons was not a trivial accomplishment, however.
-Unlike conventional computer architecture, which is based on the binary on/off states, neurons are capable of existing in thousands of states and communicate with each other through synaptic connections which each contain over 200,000 channels.
+Unlike conventional computer architecture, which is based on the binary on/off states, neurons are capable of existing in thousands of states and communicate with each other through synaptic connections with each containing over 200,000 channels.
 Each can be dynamically shifted in a process called self-organization to constantly form and reform new connections.
-A conventional computer program called the dynamic clamp was written by Eve Marder, a neurobiologist at Brandeis University that was capable of reading the electrical pulses from the neurons in real times, and interpreting them.
-This program was used to manipulate the electrical signals being input into the neurons to represent numbers, and to communicate with each other to return the sum.
+A conventional computer program called the dynamic clamp, capable of reading the electrical pulses from the neurons in real time and interpreting them was written by Eve Marder, a neurobiologist at Brandeis University.
+This program was used to manipulate the electrical signals being input into the neurons to represent numbers and to communicate with each other to return the sum.
 While this computer is a very basic example of a wetware structure it represents a small example with fewer neurons than found in a more complex organ.
-It is thought by Ditto that by increasing the amount of neurons present the chaotic signals sent between them will self-organize into a more structured pattern, such as the regulation of heart neurons into a constant heartbeat found in humans and other living organisms.
+It is thought by Ditto that by increasing the number of neurons present the chaotic signals sent between them will self-organize into a more structured pattern, such as the regulation of heart neurons into a constant heartbeat found in humans and other living organisms.

 Biological models for conventional computing

-After his work creating a basic computer from leech neurons, Ditto continued to work not only with organic molecules and wetware, but also on the concept of applying the chaotic nature of biological systems and organic molecules to conventional material and logic gates.
-Chaotic systems have advantages for generating patterns and computing higher order functions like memory, arithmetic logic, and input/output operations.
+After his work creating a basic computer from leech neurons, Ditto continued to work not only with organic molecules and wetware but also on the concept of applying the chaotic nature of biological systems and organic molecules to conventional material and logic gates.
+Chaotic systems have advantages for generating patterns and computing higher-order functions like memory, arithmetic logic, and input/output operations.
 In his article Construction of a Chaotic Computer Chip Ditto discusses the advantages in programming of using chaotic systems, with their greater sensitivity to respond and reconfigure logic gates in his conceptual chaotic chip.
 The main difference between a chaotic computer chip and a conventional computer chip is the reconfigurability of the chaotic system.
-Unlike a traditional computer chip, where a programmable gate array element must be reconfigured through the switching of many single-purpose logic gates, a chaotic chip is able to reconfigure all logic gates through the control of the pattern generated by the non-linear chaotic element.
+Unlike a traditional computer chip, where a programmable gate array element must be reconfigured through the switching of many single-purpose logic gates, a chaotic chip can reconfigure all logic gates through the control of the pattern generated by the non-linear chaotic element.